 If you're a fellow Pinterest user, please share!

-*john's safety update: So I was curious just how easily these break.
-I put 10 in a little box and shook it.
+*John's Safety Update: I was curious just how easily these break, so I put 10 in a little box and shook it.
 No broken bulbs.
-Then, I shook it like crazy and again, none of the bulbs broke.
+Then I shook it like crazy, and again, none of the bulbs broke.
 Finally, I shook it and banged it on the floor and scared my cats and one bulb broke.
 So yes, they are breakable.
-If you make a necklace, don't shake your head rapidly and bang it against the floor.
+If you make a necklace, definitely don't do any head-banging against the floor.